 I found this free template from Stonegable Blog.
 She has a great post with a different technique for a deer pillow.

-I cut the deer out and glued it onto the pillow.
+Cut the deer out and glue it onto the pillow.

 This tutorial showing how to make a no-sew deer pillow with glue and stencil is one of my most popular projects.
 I don’t know what I like about it the most, the fact that it did not cost me a cent because I used items found around my house or the fact that I did not have to get out my sewing machine and try to thread the needle.